Marjan Mozetich

-Marjan Mozetich (born 1948) is a Canadian composer who has written music for theatre, film and dance, as well as many symphonic works, chamber music, and solo pieces.
+Marjan Mozetich (born 1948) is a Canadian composer who has written music for theatre, film and dance, as well as symphonic works, chamber music, and solo pieces.
 He has written compulsory competition pieces for the 1992 Banff String Quartet Competition (Lament in the Trampled Garden) and the 1995 Montreal International Music Competition (L’esprit Chantant for violin and piano).
 Co-founder of Arraymusic in Toronto, Mozetich served as their artistic director from 1976 to 1978.
-After his work with Array, he worked for some time at the University of Toronto music library, and he then became a freelance composer.
+After his work with Array, he worked for some time at the University of Toronto music library, and then became a freelance composer.
 Mozetich moved to Howe Island, near Kingston, Ontario, and taught composition at Queen's University in Kingston from 1991 to 2010.
 He has won several awards, including the first prize in the CAPAC (SOCAN)-Sir Ernest MacMillan Award.
-His major compositions include Fantasia... sul linguaggio perduto, and Postcards from the Sky.
+His major compositions include Fantasia... sul linguaggio perduto and Postcards from the Sky.

 Biography

 Early life

 Born in Gorizia, Italy, to Slovenian parents, Mozetich moved to Hamilton, Ontario in 1952, where his father found work as a machinist.
+Mozetich discovered classical music on CBC Radio, which inspired him to compose romantic music through listening to Chopin, Tchaikovsky, and Rachmaninoff.
+He also first heard on the radio what was then considered "super-modern pieces", which presented him with a totally different, almost science-fiction perspective.
+He then started improvising some of his own "super-modern pieces" rather than practicing the classics.
+At this point, he had not yet learned how to record his compositions.

-He started his musical training by studying piano with Reginald Bedford, and later studied composition with Lothar Klein and John Weinzweig at the University of Toronto, from which he received an Associate of the Royal Conservatory of Toronto (A.R.C.T.)
+After graduating from high school Mozetich worked towards becoming a concert pianist, but gave up after he failed his A.R.C.T.
+He attended the University of Waterloo to study psychology, which he eventually abandoned.
+He began his musical training by studying piano with Reginald Bedford, and later studied composition with Lothar Klein and John Weinzweig at the University of Toronto, from which he received an Associate of the Royal Conservatory of Toronto (A.R.C.T.)
 Diploma in 1971 and a Bachelor of Music degree in 1972 in composition and piano.
-With the help of the Canada Council he then continued his musical studies in composition privately in Rome, Siena and London with Luciano Berio, Franco Donatoni, and David Bedford.
+With the help of the Canada Council, he then continued his musical studies in composition privately in Rome, Siena and London with Luciano Berio, Franco Donatoni, and David Bedford.

-Mozetich discovered classical music on CBC Radio, which inspired him to compose romantic music through listening to Chopin, Tchaikovsky and Rachmaninoff.
-He also first heard on the radio what was considered then as "super-modern pieces", which presented to him a totally different, almost science-fiction perspective.
-He then started improvising some of his own "super-modern pieces" rather than practising the classics.
-At this point, he had not yet learned how to record his compositions.

-After graduating, Mozetich worked towards becoming a concert pianist, but gave up after he failed his A.R.C.T., which he would later receive in 1971.
-He attended the University of Waterloo to study psychology, which he abandoned to study music with John Weinzweig and Lothar Klein at the University of Toronto Faculty of Music.

 Composer

 Early career

 Mozetich became active in the avant-garde music circles.
 He co-founded Arraymusic with John Fodi, Clifford Ford, Gary Hayes, Michael Parker, Alex Pauk and Robert Bauer, and served as artistic director.
-The group's first public concert was presented in 1972.
+The group's first public concert was performed in 1972.
 He received a fellowship from the Istituto musicale F. Canneti in 1974 to attend a seminar in Vicenza, Italy.